 You'll also be surprised to discover that Romanians are among the most hospitable and welcoming people you'll ever meet!
 Food, cooking and sharing a meal with friends, family and guests is an essential ‘ingredient’ in Romanian culture and everyday life.
 We Romanians would never miss a chance to prepare a feast with the best, locally-sourced ingredients and water everything down with Romanian wines and homemade tuica because we just love eating, drinking and spending hours around the dinner table!

-a Romanian food feast
+a typical Romanian feast

-This is why we at Romanian Friend found & created the best Romanian food tours: you will experience a fascinating – and delicious – journey into traditional Romanian cuisine, local culture and history, learn about regional diversity, neighbouring influences and what makes Romanian food so special!
+That's why we at Romanian Friend found & created the best Romanian food tours: you will experience a fascinating – and delicious – journey into traditional Romanian cuisine, local culture and history, learn about regional diversity, neighbouring influences and what makes Romanian food so special!

 1. Introduction to Romanian cuisine